JetBrains/teamcity-documentation/topics/security-notes.md

 TeamCity will automatically notify you via the UI once a new update is available.
 You can also manually check for new TeamCity versions under __Server Administration | Updates__ for TeamCity itself and under __Server Administration | Plugins__ for any available plugin updates.

 > To keep you ahead of the curve in preventing and mitigating security issues, TeamCity automatically downloads critical security updates.
-This approach helps to keep your system fortified against emerging risks and to swiftly tackle major vulnerabilities, including those stemming from non-bundled plugins.
+This approach helps to keep your system fortified against emerging risks and to swiftly tackle major vulnerabilities.
 Note that after an update is downloaded automatically, a system administrator still needs to approve its installation.
 See this article for more information: [](upgrading-teamcity-server-and-agents.md#Security+Patches).
 >
 {type="note"}